-Creating the SA Plot first creates the file demnamesap.dbf, which is an X-Y table of slopearea data and other attribute, landslide, and location data for each cell.
-Data from this file (table) provide the basis for the SA Plot.
-The SA Plot is then created, named 'SA Plot: Demname', and resized along with the DEM map view so that both windows may be viewed at the same time.
+Creating the SA Plot first creates the file demnamertp for random points, demnamelsf for landslide file, and demnamestat for SA statistics.
+First two text files are X-Y table of point index, region index, slope-area data and other attribute, landslide, and location data for each cell.
+The third text file is a table of stability analysis statistics for each region containing Area (km^2), percentage of Region, number of Landslides, percentage of Landslides, LS Density (#/km^2).
+Data from these files provide the basis for the SA Plot.
+The SA Plot is then created, named 'SA Plot: Demname', and resized along with the DEM map document so that both windows may be viewed at the same time.

-The SA Plot menu item becomes enabled after the calibration regions, slope, and contributing area grid themes are added to the map view.
-It is disabled after the SA Plot is created and added to the study.
-In some situations, it may become necessary to create a new SA Plot.
-For example, if new landslide data become available and are added as data points to the Landslides/Seeps theme, it is necessary to rebuild demnamesap.dbf with the added data points for these landslides.
-The creation of a new SA Plot requires that the user delete the existing SA Plot from the study.
-This is accomplished by activating the project window and deleting the SA Plot: Demname view.
-Deletion of the SA Plot enables the SA Plot menu item so that the plot can be recreated.
+The SA Plot menu item becomes enabled after the calibration regions, slope, and contributing area grid themes are added to the ArcMap.
+In some situations, it may become necessary to create a rebuild SA Plot.
+For example, if new landslide data become available and are added as data points to the Landslides/Seeps theme, it is necessary to rebuild demnametp, demnamelsf and demnamestat files with the added data points for these landslides.
+This is done by closing the SA plot window and adding the landslide points to the map and opening the SA plot again.

-4.9 Calibration Methods
+4.8 Calibration Methods

-4.9.1 Adjusting parameters in the DEM view
+4.8.1 Adjusting parameters in the DEM view

-The bottom group on the SinMap menu has two items - 'Calibration Parameter Adjust' and 'Update Grids and Lines.'
-These two menu items allow the user to change the values of soil parameters in the calibration regions table and then update the Stability Index and Saturation grids, and SAplot lines based upon these changes.
+The bottom group on the SINMAP Stability Analysis menu has two items - 'Calibration Parameter Adjust' and 'Update Grids and Lines.'
+These two menu items allow the user to change the values of soil parameters in the calibration regions table and then update the Stability Index and Saturation grids, and SA plot lines based upon these changes.

-From the SinMap menu, choose Calibration Parameter Adjust.
+From the SINMAP Stability Analysis menu, choose Calibration Parameter Adjust.
 Choosing this selection activates the study's calibration regions table making it available for the modification of calibration region parameters.
-Values in the table are edited using the standard ArcView procedures.
-The edit tool is selected from the tool bar, the table value to be edited is clicked causing it to highlight, and the data value is changed.